leon-thomm/ryvencore-qt/README.md

 - **load & save**
 All serialization and loading of projects.
 Data is stored using `json`, and for some parts `pickle`.
 - **simple nodes system**
 All information of a node is part of its class.
-A minimal node definition can be as short as this
+A minimal node definition can be as simple as this
     ```python
     import ryvencore_qt as rc